JvCMoe/Lateinische-Texte-Klassifizieren/README.md

 # Lateinische-Texte-Klassifizieren
 I have tried to train an artificial neural network to decide, if a given text in latin language is written in the classical time of the roman empire or in the middle ages.
+I have experimented with different types of networks.
+I have used Python with Tensorflow.

 The main result was: